-For the past three years, Beyond Type Run has participated in the TCS New York City Marathon, bringing together runners from around the world who live with Type 1 diabetes.
-These individuals have taken on 26.2 miles to not only raise awareness and funds for T1D, but to also provide crucial data for a study pertaining to management of Type 1 before, during, and after a marathon.
+For the past three years, Beyond Type Run has participated in the TCS New York City Marathon, bringing together runners from around the world who live with type 1 diabetes.
+These individuals have taken on 26.2 miles to not only raise awareness and funds for type 1 diabetes (T1D), but to also provide crucial data for a study pertaining to management of type 1 before, during and after a marathon.

 There is a definite lack in longitudinal research that focuses specifically on T1D athletes engaging in and recovering from endurance exercise, and Beyond Type Run represents a unique opportunity to gather worthwhile data and examine the impact of exercise on glycemic variability.

 Results of the study were presented in the poster session by T1D Exchange during the American Diabetes Association’s 80th Annual Scientific Sessions.

 Authored by Allyson Hughes, PhD, Jeoffrey Bispham, MA, Lily Fuller, BS and Alicia McAuliffe-Fogarty, PhD, the study’s objectives were to look at the experience of runners who’d participated in a marathon and examine their diabetes management during marathon training and recovery.
 Focusing on 10 participants who had run the TCS New York City Marathon, T1D Exchange conducted interviews and analyzed accordingly.
 Participants had a mean age range of 33.3 ± 12.9 years, duration of time living with T1D of 13.2 ± 14.8 years, and A1c of 6.59 ± .7%.
 80 percent of participants were female, 90 percent were on insulin pump therapy, and 100 percent utilized continuous glucose monitor (CGM) technology.